zalando-incubator/kubernetes-on-aws/docs/admin-guide/kubernetes-in-production.rst

 Ingress
 =======

-There is no official way of implementing Ingress on AWS.
-We decided to create a new component `Kube AWS Ingress Controller`_ to achieve our goals:
+There was no official way of implementing Ingress on AWS.
+We decided to create a new component `Kube AWS Ingress Controller`_ and reuse our Skipper_ HTTP proxy to achieve our goals:

-* SSL termination by ALB: convenient usage of ACM (free Amazon CA) and certificates upload to AWS IAM
+* SSL termination by NLB or ALB: convenient usage of ACM (free Amazon CA) and certificates upload to AWS IAM
-* Using the “new” ELBv2 Application Load Balancer
+* Using the “new” ELBv2 Application and Network Load Balancer
-* Cost efficiency by using SNI and create shared ALBs with up to 25 X509 certificates.
+* Cost efficiency by using SNI and create shared NLBs (ALBs) with up to 25 X509 certificates.
 * Support blue-green deployments with `Stackset Controller`_ and Skipper_
+* E2E test routing support via sandbox CRD.
+* Authentication by default via Skipper_

 .. image:: images/kube-aws-ingress-controller.svg

-We use Skipper_ as our HTTP proxy to route based on Host header and path.
-Skipper is running as a ``DaemonSet`` on all worker nodes for convenient AWS ASG integration (new nodes are automatically registered in the ALB's Target Group).
+We use Skipper_ as our HTTP proxy to route based on Host header and plenty of optional HTTP specific routing options like path or clientID inside a JWT Token.
-Skipper_ directly comes with a Kubernetes data client to automatically update its routes periodically.
+Our Skipper_ setup has changed over time.
+Skipper directly comes with a Kubernetes data client to automatically update its routes periodically.
+We started by deploying skipper as ``Daemonset``.
+Today, Skipper is running as a ``Deployment`` with ``HorizontalPodAutoscaler`` (HPA) on dedicated worker nodes.
+We run Skipper_ by a split of control plane components and data plane components.
+The data plane has 2 deployments skipper-ingress-canary that runs a single replica in all clusters and skipper-ingress that runs by a deployment with HPA.
+We also have a fleet o fautoscaled redis running in the clusters to support cluster wide ratelimit features in the data plane.
+The control plane consists of routesrv, sandbox-controller, fabric-gateway, pod-deletion-cost-controller, api-monitoring-controller and skipper-canary-controller.
+Routesrv_ preprocesses the routing table for the dataplane.
+Routesrv polls regularly kube-apiserver to get all Ingress_ and RouteGroup_ and exposes an API to fetch skipper routes as eskip_ file.
+Eskip is the routing language of Skipper.
+Sandbox-controller and fabric-gateway are special routing objects to provide platform capabilities liek E2E testing and a secure by default API resource.
+Both components read their CRDs and write Ingress_ and/or RouteGroup_ resources to orchestrate skipper-ingress data plane.
+Pod-deletion-cost-controller fixes zone aware downscaling see also https://github.com/kubernetes/kubernetes/issues/124149 .
+The api-monitoring-controller reads an internal API repository and writes a configmap per cluster.
+The configmap is mounted to the skipper-ingress-routesrv control-plane pods to prepare `Skipper filter`_ configuration to provide enhanced API monitoring.
+The deployment of skipper-ingress takes a bit more time than other components for safety reasons.
+To speedup deployment and reduce toil we will have skipper-canary-controller in the future to update automatically skipper-ingress deployment in case skipper-ingress-canary is running in some bounds of "good" (think of errors and latency compared to skipper-ingress) in the cluster.

 `External DNS`_ is automatically configuring the Ingress hosts as DNS records in Route53 for us.